-It is very expensive to produce a drum and bugle corps and hold a large audition camp.
-As is the trend in drum corps, we are requiring prepayment for the registration fee for the 2018 audition camp.
+It is very expensive to hold a large audition camp for a drum and bugle corps.
+As is the trend in drum corps, we are requiring prepayment for the registration fee for the 2019 audition camp.
 This allows us to more closely track registration numbers for food, housing and instruction preparations.
 Additionally, prepayment will relieve what has become an extremely long and time-consuming registration line at the start of the camp weekend.

 Which camp should I attend?

 You should attend the camp closest to where you live.
 If you cannot attend the camp closest to your home, you should make plans to attend one of the additional audition camps or submit an audition video.
 We strongly suggest attending the audition camp weekend in Indianapolis on November 16-18 if you are flying, as that is the only weekend we will be providing transportation to and from the airport.
 You only need to attend one of the four audition camps.

 Yes, we do allow auditions via video.
 However, you must pay the audition fee before we watch and evaluate your talent.
 To submit a video, send an e-mail to email@example.com specifying your desire to audition in that manner.
 Note that if your video audition is successful, we will ask you to begin attending winter camps.
 We will not offer a contract for a position solely on a strong video audition.
 We strongly encourage auditioning in person as the audition camp is a great learning experience and it is the best way to have your skills evaluated by our staff.